-We have seven African Penguins at the park, including Pugwash, the oldest of our colony.
+We have six African Penguins at the park, including Pugwash, the oldest of our colony.

 Learn more about our cheeky Penguins & watch them have their dinner at our daily Penguin talk & feed at 4pm (Video talk available instead of our regular talk & feed to ensure social distancing).